-If you’re going to buy a lot of succulents, you’re going to need to know how to re-pot them into cute pots.
+Having said that, if you are going to buy the latter, you’re going to need to know how to re-pot them into cute pots.
 I know nothing about gardening except for a truly exceptional deftness of letting plants die.
 Even the ones they tell me will never die.
 James to the rescue!!

 First, you need to gather your supplies.
 This includes